Karl-Han/resume/docs/format.md

 - order the sections in the correct order
 - enable specific entry with/without description

 The following is the manual version of version configuration to better understand the format.
-I suggest you to generate the version configuration from the master copy by `python generate_config_template.py [master.yml] [version_conf.yml]`.
+I suggest you to generate the version configuration from the master copy by `python generate_config_template.py [master.yml] [master_version_conf.yml]`.

+Notes:

+- when section's mode is all, you have no control over entry's mode, i.e., if you want some entries have no description, you have to specify the section's mode to enabled.

 ```yaml
 # Basics Info